MY LINOCUT PROCESS

 Avoiding a ragged edge

 I always try to square the lino up by after cutting has taken place, rather than trimming a piece of lino at the start to what I think the size should be.
 So my lino always starts off slightly larger than I think is required.
-The reason: often cut lines go straight across the edge and they can often break unevenly.
+The reason.
+Often cut lines go straight across the edge and they can often break unevenly.
 So this margin around the design means I can cut the line through the margin, then trim the margin away at the end (see the graphic below).

 Trace to block